 •Understands and follows St Mary’s Church Safeguarding Policy

-Download a copy of our Safeguarding Policy for Children
+Download a copy of our Safeguarding Policy Adults and Children 2018

 St Mary’s Church recognises its responsibilities for the safeguarding of all children, young people under the age of 18yrs, and vulnerable adults regardless of gender, ethnicity or ability, as set out in current Legislation, and to nurture, protect and safeguard all children and young people taking part in church activities.